 Menstrual cups are generally very easy to use, so whichever menstrual cup you choose, you’ll learn to use it in no time.
-In this review I’ll recommend 3 top menstrual cups with the best ratings and user reviews.
+In this review, I’ll recommend 3 top menstrual cups with the best ratings and user reviews.

 It’s important to choose the right size of Diva Cup to prevent leakage and make sure it fits perfectly.
 It comes with a drawstring bag for convenient storage.

 Lena is made of 100% USA medical-grade BPA-free silicone and dyes.
-It also comes in two size, but they are based on your flow: size 1 for light to medium flow (41mm in diameter) and size 2 for medium to heavy flow (45mm in diameter).
+It also comes in two sizes, but they are based on your flow: size 1 for light to medium flow (41mm in diameter) and size 2 for medium to heavy flow (45mm in diameter).

 For beginners, the manufacturer recommends using size 2.
 Lena menstrual cup is sold with a storage bag.

 Made from FDA approved BPA-free medical grade silicone Blossom menstrual cup comes in two sizes: small and large.
-According to manufacturer, it lasts for up to 15 years of regular use, pretty impressive!
+According to the manufacturer, it lasts for up to 15 years of regular use, pretty impressive!
 It comes with a handy storage pouch.

 Using a menstrual cup takes some getting used to, it may seem difficult at first attempt, but believe me, it gets easier with a bit of practice.
 You need to be completely relaxed and follow these steps:

 - Read the instructions, each menstrual cup model comes with a different set of precautions and tips, make sure you follow them